Encantadia (2016 TV series): Critical response

 According to a review by CNN Philippines, Encantadia lived up to its long-gestating hype.
 The introduction and the narration was a big step-up for the show compared to the first one.
 It further stated that the new iteration looks better than the original and paces itself well in terms of narrative and plot.
 CNN was also impressed with the fight scenes giving impressions that are being done on a grander scale.
 They also stated that the scenes have depth and CG backgrounds are rendered beautifully and looks a lot slicker and a whole lot darker, looking like something from the PC version of Skyrim which they expressed as a huge improvement after over a decade.
 Anthea Reyes of WheninManila.com was also impressed of the series stating: "...all of our childish fantasies have returned to primetime television and it’s come back bigger, better, and infinitely more awesome..."
 She also stated that "the writing team is using this opportunity to the fullest to solidify the myth, the plot holes, and the motivations of everything.
 The writers of the show were able to place meaning in an aesthetic choice made from way before and further enrich the story."
-She also noted that the details of characters costume, to the clarified presence of the nomadic soldiers post Sappiro-Hathoria war, up until the background music used per every shot were all world class.
-FHM Philippines also made a review of the show and states that the creators of the show made an effort to make a living and breathing world and they succeeded.
-They also imposed that even though it was heavily inspired by Hollywood fantasy movies, it has the FIlipino flavor adding its own twist.
+She also noted that the details of characters costume, to the clarified presence of the nomadic soldiers post Sapiro-Hathoria war, up until the background music used per every shot were all world class.
+FHM Philippines made a review of the series and stated that the creators of the show made an effort to make a living and breathing world and they succeeded.
+They also imposed that even though it was heavily inspired by Hollywood fantasy movies, it has the Filipino flavor adding its own twist.
 They also pointed out that one of the shows strengths is that it has its own unique story.
 FHM further stated that: "...Like the original that came 11 years before it, Encantadia gives audiences something new to watch when it comes to primetime programming.
 Finally, something to cleanse our palate from all the drama and romantic programs that we've grown accustomed to."

-A review by Philippine Entertainment Portal stated that the show’s director of photography and cameramen were impressive for utilizing different creative camera angles and techniques as it contributed to the intensity and excitement in the scene.
+A review by Philippine Entertainment Portal stated that the show's director of photography and cameramen were impressive for utilizing different creative camera angles and techniques as it contributed to the intensity and excitement in the scene.
 They also gave positive feedback to its musical scoring stating that "...One of the factors that contributed to Encantadia 2005’s success is its musical scoring, in fact, it was even commended in the Asian Television Awards for Best Original Music Score.
 This requel did not disappoint when it comes to this aspect.
 The musical scorer seemed to compose different pieces suited to each kingdom since each had its own theme[...]the modernized, upbeat version of "Tadhana" also intensified the fight scenes."